Don’t worry if something goes wrong with your windows. This article lists a number of common problems and gives you tips on how to fix them.

 The constant opening and shutting of windows can cause the channels to become bent and distorted.
 You might be able to fix this issue by measuring the channel against a straight metal rule and tapping any dents out with a hammer up and down the length of a wood block.
 If this doesn’t work and the channel is badly bent, it will need to be replaced by a professional.

-Condensation is a problem if it occurs within the double glazing panes as this indicates that the window seals are broken.
+If you find condensation within your double glazing panes this indicates that the window seals are broken.
 If this is the case then there is nothing you can do to fix this problem; your glazing will need to be completely replaced.

 If condensation occurs on the inside pane of the window it can cause mould and mildew, eventually leading to rot.